luclaire03/arduino-music-transcription/README.md

 draw_sharp draws 4 lines around center_x, center_y, to draw a sharp.

 # About
 This script was originally created in Spring 2021 as part of my final project for MIT's 6.08: Interconnected and Embedded Systems class.
-It functions as part of a larger system that records audio, determines notes from that audio, and transcribes it onto an LCD screen.
+It functions as part of a larger system that records audio, determines notes from that audio, and transcribes the notes onto an LCD screen.
 I have obtained written permission from course instructors to publish this code online.